mono/website/docs/getting-started/mono-basics.md

 }
 ```

-To compile, use gmcs with the -pkg option to tell the compiler to pull in the Winforms libraries:
+To compile, use mcs with the -pkg option to tell the compiler to pull in the Winforms libraries:

     mcs hello.cs -pkg:dotnet

-Either compiler will create "hello.exe", which you can run using:
+The compiler will create "hello.exe", which you can run using:

     mono hello.exe